Orthogonal Low-rank Adaptation in Lie Groups for Continual Learning of Large Language Models: Discussion

-To investigate this, we conducted an ablation study: on the Standard CL Benchmark, using the T5 base model, we trained models utilizing first-order, second-order, and third-order Taylor approximations, respectively.
-The final results, reported as the average over three independent runs, are presented in Table~\ref{table: 3}.
+We validate this effect through an ablation study on the Standard CL Benchmark with T5-base, comparing first-, second-, and third-order approximations.
+Results averaged over three runs are reported in Table~\ref{table: 3}.